wearenolte/wp-ci-template/README.md

 ### Running Tests

-First run `export CYPRESS_HOST=your-local-env-url` to set the your local host as Cypress's base URL.

 To run tests headlessly, run the command `composer functional-test`.
 To run tests within the browser and view step-by-step snapshots, run `composer functional-test-open`.
 To run both Cypress and PHPunit tests, run `composer test`.

 An mp4 of the most recent run of each spec file is stored in `cypress/videos`.